Faculty Family Leave FAQ

 For childrearing leave, eligible faculty members are expected to submit a request for leave to the school dean at least sixty days prior to the beginning of the leave period (for eligible faculty members with a primary appointment in the law or medical school) or at least sixty days prior to the beginning of the academic term requested as the leave period (for all other schools).These notice requirements are designed to balance the faculty member’s interest in taking leave with the University’s need to make appropriate contingency plans to ensure continuity in its academic programs and other services.

 Yes.
 Concerns about actions of a department chair should be directed to the school dean.If your concern involves actions at the level of the school dean, you should discuss your concerns with the Associate Provost for Faculty Affairs (847-491-7040) as soon as possible following the contested decision.

 Faculty members are encouraged to discuss any questions or issues relating to the Family Leave policy with their respective Department Chairs, Dean’s Offices, and/or the Office of the Provost.

-Faculty members are encouraged to explore the services and resources offered by Northwestern’s Work Life, Child & Family Resources Office.These services include: (1) child care referrals; (2) information regarding backup child care; and (3) checklists for evaluating quality child care.
-Additional information is available on the Human Resources website.
-Support for new parents is also available through the Women’s Center ((847) 491-7360 or (312) 503-3400) and through the Faculty-Staff Assistance Program.
+Faculty members are encouraged to explore the services and resources offered by Northwestern’s Work/Life Division in the Office of Human Resources.
+Services available include: (1) child care referrals; (2) information regarding backup child care; and (3) checklists for evaluating quality child care.
+Support for new parents is also available through the Women’s Center ((847) 491-7360 or (312) 503-3400) and through the Faculty-Staff Assistance Program, NU Life Matters.